U.S. Secret Service Executive and Leadership Team

 Leadership Overview

-The U.S. Secret Service has 9 executives leading key functions including strategy, operations, finance, and technology.
+The U.S. Secret Service has 9 executives leading key functions including strategy, information technology, finance, operations, administration, and investigations.

-Dedicated to safeguarding national security and economic stability, U.S. Secret Service executes a dual mandate of protective operations and criminal investigations, upholding its critical mission through specialized expertise and rigorous protocols.
+Driven by a commitment to national security, U.S. Secret Service executes a dual mandate of protective operations and criminal investigations, safeguarding the nation's leaders and combating financial crimes with specialized divisions and advanced capabilities.

 Leadership Roles at U.S. Secret Service